lizonggui/COVID-19/README.md

 # COVID-19
-Our work is being sorted out and will be uploaded as soon as possible.
+The datasets we used can be downloaded from https://pan.baidu.com/s/1TcoPOQ_5TG2gZmxsxOhMkA.
+The extraction code is m6j4.
 Thank you for your attention.